crpalmer/pi-setup/README.txt

 remove the sdcard and then reinsert it to get it to remount the partition(s)

+sudo touch /media/crpalmer/boot/ssh
-sudo cp wpa_supplicant.conf /media/crpalmer/*/etc/wpa_supplicant/
+sudo cp wpa_supplicant.conf /media/crpalmer/boot/
-sudo vi /media/crpalmer/*/etc/wpa_supplicant/wpa_supplicant.conf
+sudo vi /media/crpalmer/boot/wpa_supplicant.conf
-  update the password for the network sudo vi /media/crpalmer/*/etc/network/interfaces and change wpa-conf to wpa-roam wherever it appears
+  update the password for the network eject the sdcard

 Insert the sdcard and boot up the pi and then: